| | |

 Use Craft Sticks

-We have also seen where you can put craft sticks into foam or cardboard and use that to elevate your cabinet handles to help get full coverage.
-This will ensure that you are able to get at them from multiple angles.
+You can put craft sticks into foam or cardboard to elevate your cabinet handles to help them get full coverage.
+This will ensure the paint can reach them from multiple angles.

 How To Spray Paint Cabinet Hardware